bozonx/squidlet/doc/squidletctl.md

 Update all the hosts of group config

-    squidlet update ./groupConfig.yaml
+    squidlet update [--work-dir] ./groupConfig.yaml

 Update specified host of group config

-    squidlet update myHost ./groupConfig.yaml
+    squidlet update myHost [--work-dir] ./groupConfig.yaml

-Also you can specify next params:
+Also you can specify the next params:

+* ./groupOrHostConfig.yaml - it is path to host config yaml file of group config.
-* --build-dir or BUILD_DIR env variable - path to dir where hosts files will be placed
+* --work-dir - path to dir where hosts and tmp files will be placed By default it is upder $SQUIDLET_ROOT dir
-* --tmp-dir or TMP_DIR env variable - path to dir where temporary will be placed
+* SQUIDLET_ROOT is an env variable points to root where hosts' files and builds are placed

 ### Group config yaml file